SYNNEX Sees Unusually High Options Volume (NYSE:SNX)

 SYNNEX Co.
-(NYSE:SNX) was the recipient of some unusual options trading on Thursday.
-Traders bought 625 call options on the stock.
-This is an increase of 925% compared to the typical volume of 61 call options.
+(NYSE:SNX) was the target of some unusual options trading on Tuesday.
+Traders bought 642 put options on the company.
+This represents an increase of 858% compared to the typical volume of 67 put options.

-In related news, Director Thomas S. Wurster sold 2,000 shares of the stock in a transaction on Monday, October 7th.
-The stock was sold at an average price of $112.52, for a total value of $225,040.00.
-Following the completion of the transaction, the director now directly owns 14,390 shares of the company’s stock, valued at approximately $1,619,162.80.
-The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-Also, SVP Simon Leung sold 1,000 shares of the stock in a transaction on Thursday, October 31st.
-The shares were sold at an average price of $117.77, for a total value of $117,770.00.
-Following the completion of the transaction, the senior vice president now directly owns 17,528 shares of the company’s stock, valued at $2,064,272.56.
+In other news, Director Andrea M. Zulberti sold 500 shares of the business’s stock in a transaction that occurred on Thursday, January 2nd.
+The stock was sold at an average price of $129.71, for a total value of $64,855.00.
+Following the completion of the sale, the director now directly owns 13,265 shares in the company, valued at $1,720,603.15.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+Also, Director Kevin M. Murai sold 2,500 shares of the business’s stock in a transaction that occurred on Tuesday, October 15th.
+The shares were sold at an average price of $114.42, for a total value of $286,050.00.
+Following the completion of the sale, the director now owns 30,927 shares of the company’s stock, valued at $3,538,667.34.
 The disclosure for this sale can be found here.
-Over the last three months, insiders sold 18,264 shares of company stock valued at $2,200,313.
-3.20% of the stock is owned by corporate insiders.
+Insiders sold 16,764 shares of company stock valued at $2,040,128 over the last 90 days.
+Company insiders own 3.20% of the company’s stock.

-Several institutional investors and hedge funds have recently modified their holdings of SNX.
-First Trust Advisors LP increased its stake in shares of SYNNEX by 599.0% in the 3rd quarter.
-First Trust Advisors LP now owns 367,785 shares of the business services provider’s stock worth $41,523,000 after acquiring an additional 315,172 shares during the last quarter.
-Renaissance Technologies LLC increased its stake in shares of SYNNEX by 120.9% in the 2nd quarter.
-Renaissance Technologies LLC now owns 316,428 shares of the business services provider’s stock worth $31,137,000 after acquiring an additional 173,200 shares during the last quarter.
-Paloma Partners Management Co acquired a new stake in shares of SYNNEX in the 2nd quarter worth $12,566,000.
-Jane Street Group LLC increased its stake in shares of SYNNEX by 4,928.7% in the 2nd quarter.
-Jane Street Group LLC now owns 108,468 shares of the business services provider’s stock worth $10,673,000 after acquiring an additional 106,311 shares during the last quarter.
-Finally, Nuveen Asset Management LLC increased its stake in shares of SYNNEX by 23.4% in the 2nd quarter.
-Nuveen Asset Management LLC now owns 463,550 shares of the business services provider’s stock worth $45,614,000 after acquiring an additional 88,012 shares during the last quarter.
-75.53% of the stock is owned by institutional investors and hedge funds.
+Institutional investors and hedge funds have recently modified their holdings of the stock.
+Harel Insurance Investments & Financial Services Ltd. purchased a new stake in shares of SYNNEX during the third quarter worth approximately $113,000.
+Invesco Ltd. increased its position in shares of SYNNEX by 112.0% during the second quarter.
+Invesco Ltd. now owns 130,051 shares of the business services provider’s stock worth $12,797,000 after purchasing an additional 68,714 shares in the last quarter.
+Meadow Creek Investment Management LLC increased its position in shares of SYNNEX by 18.5% during the second quarter.
+Meadow Creek Investment Management LLC now owns 6,970 shares of the business services provider’s stock worth $686,000 after purchasing an additional 1,088 shares in the last quarter.
+State of New Jersey Common Pension Fund D purchased a new stake in shares of SYNNEX during the third quarter worth approximately $4,110,000.
+Finally, Treasurer of the State of North Carolina purchased a new stake in shares of SYNNEX during the second quarter worth approximately $1,999,000.
+Hedge funds and other institutional investors own 75.53% of the company’s stock.

 About SYNNEX